Enforce Okta Device Trust for managed Windows computers

 See Obtain the registration task.
 For example, this would be necessary if you want to configure automatic certificate selection using a Group Policy Object (GPO) tool.

-If you opt not to configure automatic certificate selection — either through the Registration Task or a GPO — end users are prompted to select the certificate when accessing the app.
-In that case, to make the selection easier for end users, only the Okta Device Trust certificate will be shown to them.
+If you opt not to configure automatic certificate selection, either through the Registration Task or a GPO, end users are prompted to select the certificate when accessing the app.
+In that case, to make the selection easier for end users, only the Okta Device Trust certificate is shown to them.

 Proxy server environment